-- Establish a new committee, revive the defunct Energy Committee, and/or team up with the York Energy Committee and design a sustainability policy and plan for the Town. - Explore ways of increasing Town Department efficiencies and effectiveness by further collaborating across departments. - Revisit cluster ordinance to ensure it is maintaining the goal of open space preservation. - Establish a Climate Adaptation Committee. - Join regional coalition of surrounding coastal communities to work together around issues of sea level rise. - Consider a ban on plastic bags and plastic water bottles
+- Establish a new committee, revive the defunct Energy Committee, and/or team up with the York Energy Committee and design a sustainability policy and plan for the Town. - Explore ways of increasing Town Department efficiencies and effectiveness by further collaborating across departments. - Revisit cluster ordinance to ensure it is maintaining the goal of open space preservation. - Conduct a Climate Adaptation Study. - Join regional coalition of surrounding coastal communities to work together around issues of sea level rise. - Consider how to discourage use of plastic bags and plastic water bottles